oliwilliams1/Snout-Apps-Website/README.md

 # Features to add
 ### TODO app:
-- Visual indicator for done tasks
-- Indicator for if local data has been synced or not
-- Sync button
 - Task due date
 - Additional data for tasks (bring up modal to put text it)